Walking Tour: St. Lawrence & Downtown East

 10. St. Lawrence Market

-This was the focal point of the community in the mid-19th century.
-This hall, once the site of grand city occasions, political rallies, balls, and entertainment, was where Frederick Douglass delivered an antislavery lecture; Jenny Lind and Adelina Patti sang in 1851 and 1860, respectively; Gen. Tom Thumb appeared in 1862; and George Brown campaigned for Confederation.
+The focal point of the community in the mid–19th century, this hall, once the site of grand city occasions, political rallies, balls, and entertainment, was where Frederick Douglass delivered an antislavery lecture; Jenny Lind and Adelina Patti sang in 1851 and 1860, respectively; Gen. Tom Thumb appeared in 1862; and George Brown campaigned for Confederation.
 William Thomas designed the elegant Palladian-style building, which boasts a domed cupola.

 Cross King Street and enter the 19th-century garden.
 It has a cast-iron drinking fountain for people, horses, and dogs, and flowerbeds filled with seasonal blooms.